message/iata/GR.md

 - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival; or
 - a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before arrival; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival; or
 - a COVID-19 recovery certificate issued at least 30 days after having tested positive.
-The certificate is considered valid for at least 2 months and at most 9 months after the initial positive result; or
+The certificate is considered valid for at least 30 days and at most 180 days after the initial positive result; or
-- a positive COVID-19 antigen, PCR or RT-PCR test result issued at least 2 months and at most 9 months before arrival.
+- a positive COVID-19 antigen, PCR or RT-PCR test result issued at least 30 days and at most 180 days before arrival.
 All documents must be in English, French, German, Greek, Italian, Spanish or Russian and the passenger's name must match the name in the passport.
-More details can be found at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a> .
+More details can be found at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a>
 - This does not apply to:
 - passengers younger than 12 years;
 - nationals and residents of Montenegro.
 4. Nationals and residents of Montenegro must have:
 - a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before arrival.
 The test result must be in English, French, German, Greek, Italian, Spanish or Russian.
 The passenger's name in the test result must match the name in the passport; and
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 The vaccination certificate must be in English, French, German, Greek, Italian, Spanish or Russian.
-Details can be found at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a> .
+Details can be found at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a>
 - This does not apply to passengers younger than 12 years.
 5. Passengers could be subject to a COVID-19 rapid test upon arrival.
 6. Passengers could be subject to self-isolation for up to 10 days.
 Details can be found at <a href="https://travel.gov.gr/">https://travel.gov.gr/</a>